What is NotebookLM? Features, Pricing & Free Plan Explained (2026)

-Recently, NotebookLM got a lot of traction on Reddit for its podcast generation feature and also other research and note-taking features.
+Recently, NotebookLM got a lot of traction on Reddit for its podcast generation feature, and for its research and note-taking features.
+In 2026 it picked up even more attention with video overviews, flashcards, quizzes, and a Deep Research mode.

 But what is NotebookLM exactly, and how useful is it in day-to-day tasks?